GillianTrethewey/GillianTrethewey/README.md

 I've been coding on the web since 2012.

 I'm a loyal, steady, hard-worker and am really nice to get along with!
-I've been told many times I'm a good communicator.
+I value good communication.
 <br/>

 **Snapshot:**